sntioudis/papreca/documentation/installation.md

 &bull; The "BUILDDIR" variable should point at the %PAPRECA build directory.
 Make sure the directory exists before you build.

 &bull; The "LAMMPS" variable should point at the main-parent LAMMPS directory.
-Note that, this is directory neither the ./src or ./build paths (i.e., your input directory is the folder containing both build and src folders).
+Note that, this directory neither the ./src or ./build paths (i.e., your input directory is the folder containing both build and src folders).

 After configuring the relevant paths in "MakeConfig" the "traditionalMakeCompileLIBandSRC.sh" script (included in the Installation/Traditional Make/ directory) can be executed to build the %PAPRECA libraries and the %papreca executable (in the specified build folder):